tokio-rs/website/content/blog/2026-05-14-announcing-toasty-0-6-0.md

 ```

 The `body` field might be big (the full body of the article).
 When querying a
-list of articles for an index page, you probably don't want to load the the full
+list of articles for an index page, you probably don't want to load the full
 body.
 One way you can do that now is by marking the `body` field as deferred.

 ```rust